Alfresco/docs-alfresco/enterprise-viewer/latest/config/aevt-override-overlay-configs/index.md

 1. Upload overlay config override zip file

     * Under the `Assets` folder, upload the overlay config override file by moving or copying it to the `Assets` folder locally.
 Then, you can use the Config Archiver within the Admin section of ACA to upload these updated configs.
     * A second option would be Alfresco specific.
-You can navigate in share to find the ACA config `Asset` folder [https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs/_edit#1-find-or-create-the-assets-folder](https://github.com/tsgrp/OpenContent/wiki/OAT-Override-Overlay-Configs/_edit#1-find-or-create-the-assets-folder).
+You can navigate in share to find the ACA config `Asset` folder (Refer Step 3 above for Find or create the assets folder).
 Then you can simply upload the overlay config override zip file here.

 1. Check other notable configuration properties